-SECTION B - FINANCIAL DETAILS OF THE COMPANY
+SECTION B - FINANCIAL DETAILS OF THE COMPAN

-Paid-up Capital
+- Paid-up Capital 1.

-Total Turnover
+- 2. Total Turnover

-Total profit after taxes
+- Total profit after taxes 3.

-Total Spending on Corporate Social Responsibility (CSR) as percentage of average Net profit of the
+- 4 Total Spending on Corporate Social Responsibility (CSR) as per Company for last three financial years:

-18,573

-Company for last three financial years:

-5. List of activities in which expenditure in 4 above has been incurred: Please refer to CSR Annual Report from
+- 5. List of activities in which expenditure in 4 above has been incurred: Please refer to CSR Annual Report from page no. 60 to 66 of this Integrated Annual Report.

-India